headspace Bundaberg provides support for youth aged between 12 to 25 years.

-We are all about supporting young people, listening to their needs and helping them get through their tough time.
+We are all about supporting young people, listening to their needs and helping them get through their tough time in a safe and comfortable centre.
+You are welcome to pop into our centre and say hello, or give us a call to make an appointment.

-Please note our operating hours, however we are available by appointment only if it is out of open hours.
-Thank you
+Please note our operating hours, however we are available by appointment only if it is out of open hours. headspace is not a crisis service, if you need immediate support please call 000 or Bundaberg Mental Health Unit on 4150 2620

 - Monday: 8:30am - 4:30pm